mykeels/Outsorcery/README.md

 Do Work Remotely
 ----------------
 Remote Workers distribute the work to one or more servers for completion.
-Getting started with distributed computing using Outsorcery's Remote Workers has been designed to be as easy as possible.
+Distributed computing using Outsorcery's Remote Workers has been designed to be as easy as possible.
 The projects [ExampleServer](https://github.com/SteveLillis/Outsorcery/tree/master/Outsorcery.ExampleServer) and [ExampleClient](https://github.com/SteveLillis/Outsorcery/tree/master/Outsorcery.ExampleClient) are a fully functioning example.

 ```csharp
 // SERVER APPLICATION